-Prerequisite: Music 216-2
+Prerequisite: Music 216-2 Lecture: 3 hours

 This course incorporates the concepts from Music Theory II.
 In addition, through writing and analysis, the course will include: introduction to chromatic harmony; secondary/applied chords; modulation; borrowed chords; introduction to Neapolitan and augmented-sixth chords.